-The 'Getting It Right' system underpins all aspects of the behaviour policy at the Hillcrest School.
+The 'Getting It Right' system reflects the fundamental British Values and underpins all aspects of the behaviour policy at the Hillcrest School.
 Staff and students are aware of the key elements of the system and its implementation in lessons and around school.
 The system is designed to both reward students for consistent high levels of work, attitude, behaviour and punctuality, as well as ensuring a tiered system of consequences for students who fail to 'Get it Right'.
 (Appendix 1)